 Among these health care facilities, the NYU Downtown Hospital at 170 Williams Street is the largest, with 173 beds.
-This was the most heavily used hospital in treating victims on September 11.
-By 9 AM on September 11, the first victims began to arrive at the hospital, injured by falling debris and suffering from burns.
+This was the most heavily-used hospital in treating victims on September 11.
+By 9 AM on September 11 the first victims began to arrive at the hospital, injured by falling debris and suffering from burns.
 By 10 AM, the hospital's cafeteria was being used for emergency services, and patients waiting for elective surgery were discharged.
 Shortly thereafter, natural gas and high pressure steam were turned off at the hospital, and water pressure fell, as water was re-directed to firefighting efforts.
 The hospital went 11 days following September 11 without phones or electricity, and still has not recovered financially, despite fundraising efforts.
 According to the hospital, it is in need of many upgrades and new amenities.

-NYU Downtown Hospital is in the construction phase of a \$25 million renovation and expansion program of the Hospital Emergency Center.
+NYU Downtown Hospital is in the process of starting a \$25 million renovation and expansion program of the Hospital Emergency Center.
 To date, \$20 million of funding has been successfully secured from various businesses, federal, state, and city agencies.
-This renovation will increase the annual capacity of emergency room services from 30,000 patients to 40,000 patients a year.
-It will also improve and upgrade services to these patients.
-Although plans for expansion were underway prior to September 11, 2001, in response to the terrorist attacks at the WTC that day plans were modified to include a new bioterrorism decontamination unit.